Udhayakumar-Velou/mlops-credit-risk/README.md

 ## Project Overview

-This project implements an end-to-end **credit risk prediction system** for a Non-Banking Financial Company (NBFC).
+This project implements an end-to-end credit risk prediction system for a Non-Banking Financial Company (NBFC).
 The objective is to predict whether a loan applicant is likely to default using structured borrower and loan data.

-The project follows modern **MLOps best practices**, including:
+The system follows modern MLOps best practices, including:

 - Modular project structure
 - Reproducible environment management using UV
 - Automated testing with Pytest
-- Experiment tracking with MLflow
+- Experiment tracking using MLflow
 - Model serving using FastAPI
 - Containerization using Docker
+- Continuous Integration using GitHub Actions

 ---

 ## Problem Definition

+Loan approval decisions require evaluating whether a borrower is likely to repay a loan.

-This is a **binary classification problem**:
+This project models the problem as a binary classification task:

-- `default = 1` → Loan likely to default
+- default = 1 → borrower likely to default
-- `default = 0` → Loan unlikely to default
+- default = 0 → borrower unlikely to default

 The trained model supports data-driven loan approval decisions.